Scrape eBay Listings and Prices

 Scrape Book Reviews and Ratings from Goodreads

-Extract Goodreads review text, star ratings, review counts, and reviewer metadata for a clean book-sentiment dataset.
+Extract Goodreads review text, star ratings, review counts, pagination cursors, and reviewer metadata into a clean book-sentiment dataset.

 tutorial#python#goodreads#web-scraping